Welcome to the Cudo Ventures’ privacy notice.

 External Third Parties

-- Service providers acting as processors based [in the United Kingdom] who provide IT and system administration services.
+- Service providers acting as processors based in the UK, EEA and USA who provide IT and system administration services.

 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.